Taoyuan International Airport: Terminal 2

 Terminal 2 opened in 2000 to reduce heavy congestion in the aging Terminal 1.
 Only the South Concourse had been completed by the time the terminal opened.
 The South Concourse alone has 10 gates, each with 2 jetways and their own security checkpoints.
 The North Concourse opened later in 2005, bringing the total number of gates for Terminal 2 to 20 gates; the security checkpoints were moved to a central location in front of the passport control.
 The 318,000-m^{2} facility is capable of handling 17 million passengers per year.

 The Southern and Northern Concourses are also known as Concourse C and Concourse D, respectively.
 Terminals 1 and 2 are connected by two short people mover lines, with one from Concourse A to D and the other from B to C. China Airlines uses Concourse D for the majority of its flights in Terminal 2 while EVA Air uses Concourse C for most of its operations.
 Terminal 2 renovation was completed in 2020.

 Terminal 3 (under construction)

 Construction of Terminal 3 is part of the expansion project of Taoyuan International Airport.
 The 540,000 square meter Terminal 3 is designed by Rogers Stirk Harbour + Partners and will accommodate 45 million passengers per year.
 The new terminal was originally planned to be opened in 2020.
-However, the project has been delayed, which postpones its targeted completion to 2026.
+However, the project has been delayed, which postpones its targeted completion to end of 2026.
 South Korea's Samsung C&T owns 70% of the construction project, or $1.1 billion, while the remainder is held by Taiwan's RSEA Engineering.